Conditional Generative Models for Learning Stochastic Processes: Introduction

 Notably, prior work on pricing instruments whose value is derived from a stochastic process has suggested separate registers for each time step \cite{S19} and expensive quantum operations to evolve the process arithmetically.
-This work takes a different approach, where it is aimed to learn the dynamics of the stochastic process with quantum machine learning in tandem with a control register that allows for efficient operations on specific timesteps of that process.
-With this intuition, we explore the use of Conditional Quantum Generative Models (C-qGM), and a specific implementation of them in Conditional Quantum Generative Adversarial Networks (C-qGAN).
+This work takes a different approach, which is aimed towards learning the dynamics of the stochastic process with QML in tandem with a control register that allows for efficient operations on specific timesteps of that process.
+With this intuition, we explore the use of general Conditional Quantum Generative Models (C-qGM), and a specific implementation of them in our hybrid Conditional Quantum Generative Adversarial Networks (C-qGAN) algorithm.
 The C-qGAN was inspired from similar frameworks in the classical setting \cite{mirza2014conditional}.
-The implementation of pricing an Asian option is explicitly given and results are shown are ran on a quantum simulator with 13 qubits.
+Similar approach of using a C-qGAN was also explored by Liu et al \cite{liu2021hybrid} where the generative algorithm was applied to generate simple stripes images with uniform distribution.
+Within this manuscript, we applied the C-qGAN algorithm to generate multiple non-uniform distributions as a mechanism to load these distributions within a process of evaluating Asian option.
+Furthermore, the implementation of pricing an Asian option is explicitly provided, and ran on a quantum simulator with 13 qubits.
+The results of this implementation are discussed.